The Circus, Screams from Mt. Misery, and Chocolate Cake Dreams

 The dunes that surround the cove are the end point of Mount Misery, which is why this is also called Mt.
 Misery Cove.
 Mount Misery is the highest peak of Long Island, standing at 400 feet.
 It got its name from early settlers, who soon realized the land was no good for growing crops, and made it a trade route instead.
 But wagons struggled with the rough terrain and the steep hill, and the name Mount Misery was born.

 Apparently, Mount Misery is also the scene for paranormal activity.
 In 1840, they built an insane asylum here.
 Not long after it was completed, a fire destroyed it and many of the patients died.
 Fast forward about 15 years, and they decide to rebuild the hospital.
 Reports of the smell of a burning building flooded in, and some people claimed to hear the screams of the victims during the night.
 (I thought it was wild sex in the boat next door.)
 The new hospital also burned down – only 5 months after they rebuilt it!
 Coincidence?
 I’m not overly superstitious, but I’m not in a hurry to find the hospital ruins, either.
-Weird U.S. even featured Mount Misery in a story (click here to read it), so there must be something to it.
+Weird U.S. even featured Mount Misery in a story, so there must be something to it.

 Ding, Ding!